 - Geof Morin, American Bible Society: Geof was in Pennsylvania on the day of the attack.
 He joined World Footprints to share how the American Bible Society was a first-responder of a different kind.
 The organization immediately sought to provide comfort and hope and created a small pamplet of scriptures that encouraged strength.

 - Lauren Manning: When a wall of flame at the World Trade Center burned more than 80 percent of her body, Lauren began a journey of survival and rebirth that tested her almost beyond human endurance.
 Lauren’s story is detailed in her book Unmeasured Strength.

 - JC Hayward, Anchor, WUSA 9 (CBS Affiliate in Washington, DC): JC was in Santa Monica, CA at the time of the attacks.
 Just two days prior, she had flown on American Airlines Flt.
 77. JC shares her perspective from a journalist’s viewpoint and her observations and introspections.

-- Don Diamont, Actor: A native New Yorker but based in Los Angeles, Don sought to learn the whereabouts of his family.
+- Don Diamont, Actor (Bold and the Beautiful): A native New Yorker but based in Los Angeles, Don sought to learn the whereabouts of his family.
 His story is an example of how 9/11 impacted everyone from coast to coast.

 - Vincent Kam, Pentagon survivor (not pictured)